 The Workshop: Applications of FEA and CFD in Biomedical Engineering

 The workshop took place at the end of February 2019 and was comprised of 3 sessions.
 The first session addressed hip prosthesis, where students conducted finite element analyses (FEA) to evaluate the displacements, stresses, and strains on the hip prosthesis and femur.
-To learn more about prosthesis design, check out this blog.
+To learn more about prosthesis design, check out this Workshop.

 Session two of the workshop also involved FEA, and participants ran static analyses of cardiovascular stents to check for deformations.
 This exercise focused on the testing of two different types of cardiovascular stent models (shown in the figure below) with the overall aim of determining which stent type and material were best for treatment.